liijunwei/practice/ruby/working-with-unix-processes/16.processes_can_get_signals/note01.md

     + perform a specified action
     + perform the default action

+## Where do Signals Come From?

-+ Technically signals are sent by the kernel
++ Technically signals are sent by the kernel (信号由内核发出)
     + Signals are sent from one process to another process, using the kernel as a middleman.
     + The original purpose of signals was to specify different ways that a process should be killed.